-(a) "Cannabis" or "marijuana" means "cannabis" as defined in RSA 318-F:1, II.

-(b) "Possession limit" means the current "possession limit" as defined in RSA

-318-F:1.
-4

-II.
-Any person who was arrested or convicted for knowingly or purposely obtaining, $\mathbf{5}$ purchasing, transporting, or possessing, actually or constructively, or having under his or her 6 7control, no more than the possession limit [3/4] of [an ounce of] marijuana [or less] where the 8 offense occurred before the effective date of RSA chapter 318-F [September 16, 2017] may, at any 9 time, petition the court in which the person was convicted or arrested to annul the arrest record, 10court record, or both.
-The petition shall state that the amount of marijuana was no more than the 11 possession limit[-3/4 of an ounce or less.]
+- (a) "Cannabis" or "marijuana" means "cannabis" as defined in RSA 318-F:1, II. - (b) "Possession limit" means the current "possession limit" as defined in RSA 318-F:1, XVIII. - Any person who was arrested or convicted for knowingly or purposely obtaining, purchasing, transporting, or possessing, actually or constructively, or having under his or her control, no more than the possession limit [3/4] of [an ounce of] marijuana [or less] where the offense occurred before the effective date of RSA chapter 318-F [September 16, 2017] may, at any time, petition the court in which the person was convicted or arrested to annul the arrest record, court record, or both.
+The petition shall state that the amount of marijuana was no more than the possession limit[-3/4 of an ounce or less.]
 The petitioner shall furnish a copy of the petition to the office of the prosecutor of the underlying offense.
-The prosecutor may object within 10 days of 1213receiving a copy of the petition and request a hearing.
-If the prosecutor does not object within 10 14days, the court shall grant the petition for annulment.
-If the prosecutor timely objects, the court 15shall hold a hearing.
-In a hearing on the petition for annulment, the prosecutor shall be required to 16prove beyond a reasonable doubt that the petitioner knowingly or purposely obtained, purchased, 17transported, or possessed, actually or constructively, or had under his or her control, marijuana in 18an amount exceeding the possession limit[-3/4 of an ounce].
-At the close of the hearing, the court 19shall grant the petition unless the prosecutor has proven that the amount of marijuana exceeded the 20possession limit[-3/4 of an ounce].
-If the petition is granted, and an order of annulment is entered, 21the provisions of RSA 651:5, X-XI shall apply to the petitioner.
+The prosecutor may object within 10 days of receiving a copy of the petition and request a hearing.
+If the prosecutor does not object within 10 days, the court shall grant the petition for annulment.
+If the prosecutor timely objects, the court shall hold a hearing.
+In a hearing on the petition for annulment, the prosecutor shall be required to prove beyond a reasonable doubt that the petitioner knowingly or purposely obtained, purchased, transported, or possessed, actually or constructively, or had under his or her control, marijuana in an amount exceeding the possession limit[-3/4 of an ounce].
+At the close of the hearing, the court shall grant the petition unless the prosecutor has proven that the amount of marijuana exceeded the possession limit[-3/4 of an ounce].
+If the petition is granted, and an order of annulment is entered, the provisions of RSA 651:5, X-XI shall apply to the petitioner.

-2214 New Section; Certain Crimes Not to be Pursued; Dismissal.
-Amend RSA 651 by inserting 23after section 5-b the following new section:
+15 New Section; Certain Crimes Not to be Pursued; Dismissal.
+Amend RSA 651 by inserting after section 5-b the following new section:

-- 24651:5-c Certain Crimes Not to be Pursued; Dismissal.
+651:5-c Certain Crimes Not to be Pursued; Dismissal.

-- 25I.
-As used in this section:
+I. As used in this section:

-- 26